wp-plugins/header-footer/readme.txt

 === Header and Footer ===
-Tags: header, footer, blog, page, single, post, head, tracking, facebook, og meta tag, open graph, ads Requires at least: 2.9
+Tags: header, footer, blog, page, single, post, head, tracking, facebook, og meta tag, open graph, ads, adsense Requires at least: 2.9
-Tested up to: 3.9.1
+Tested up to: 4.0
 Stable tag: trunk
 Donate link: http://www.satollo.net/donations
+Contributors: satollo

 Header and Footer plugin let you to add html code to the head and footer sections of your blog... and more!